 Weed and Hallucinations

-Many assert that marijuana is harmless since there are medical studies that claim it has benefits.
+Many assert that marijuana is harmless since medical studies claim it has benefits.
 But, this view may create a false sense of security.
 While marijuana can be used medically, it brings potential risks.
 Among them are weed hallucinations, which can escalate to delusion and psychosis.

 The possibility of marijuana hallucinations may higher among individuals who are predisposed to paranoia and other psychosis-related symptoms.
-The occurrence of weed hallucinations may also be greater among young people compared to older users.
+Weed hallucinations may also be greater among young people compared to older users.

 Another risk factor is buying marijuana illegally in an unregulated marketplace.
 People purchasing weed off the street do not know if it has been combined with other substances or how strong it is.
 Marijuana with potent strains can cause different effects.